 Section 1 Obligations relating to the Marine Environment

-Draft regulation 46
+Regulation 44

 General obligations

-The Authority, sponsoring States and Contractors shall each, as appropriate, plan, implement and modify measures necessary for ensuring the effective protection of the Marine Environment from harmful effects under article 145 of the Convention in respect of activities in the Area.
+The Authority, sponsoring States and Contractors shall each, as appropriate, plan, implement and modify measures necessary for ensuring the effective protection for the Marine Environment from harmful effects in accordance with the rules, regulations and procedures adopted by the Authority in respect of activities in the Area.
 To this end, they shall:

 Apply the precautionary approach, as reflected in principle 15 of the Rio Declaration on Environment and Development, to the assessment and management of risk of harm to the Marine Environment from Exploitation in the Area;

-Ensure the application of Best Available Techniques and Best Environmental Practice in carrying out such measures;
+Apply the Best Available Techniques and Best Environmental Practices in carrying out such measures;

-Integrate Best Available Scientific Evidence in environmental decisionmaking, including all risk assessments and management undertaken in connection with environmental assessments, and the management and response measures taken under or in accordance with Good Industry Practice;
+Integrate Best Available Scientific Evidence in environmental decisionmaking, including all risk assessments and management undertaken in connection with environmental assessments, and the management and response measures taken under or in accordance with Best Environmental Practices;

-Promote accountability and transparency in the assessment, evaluation and management of Environmental Effects from Exploitation in the Area, including timely access to relevant environmental information; and
+Promote accountability and transparency in the assessment, evaluation and management of Environmental Effects from Exploitation in the Area, including timely release of and access to relevant environmental data and information and opportunities for stakeholder participation.

-Develop incentive structures, including market-based instruments that support and enhance the

-environmental performance of Contractors, including technology development and innovation.

-Section 1 bis
+Regulation 45

+Development of Environmental Standards

+Environmental Standards shall be developed in accordance with regulation 94 and shall include the following subject matters:

+Environmental quality objectives, including on biodiversity status, plume density and extent, and sedimentation rates;

+Monitoring procedures; and

+Mitigation measures.

+Regulation 46

+Environmental Management System

+A Contractor shall implement and maintain an environmental management system taking account of the relevant Guidelines.

+An environmental management system shall be:

-Preparation of the Environmental Impact Statement and the
+Capable of delivering site-specific environmental objectives and Standards in the Environmental Management and Monitoring Plan;

+Capable of cost-effective, independent auditing by recognized and accredited international or national organizations; and

+Permit effective reporting to the Authority in connection with environmental performance.

-Environmental Management and Monitoring Plan
+Section 2 Preparation of the Environmental Impact Statement and the Environmental Management and Monitoring Plan

+Regulation 47

-Draft regulation 46 bis Environmental Impact Statement
+Environmental Impact Statement

-The purpose of the Environmental Impact Statement is to document and report the results of the environmental impact assessment process, which identifies, predicts, evaluates and mitigates the biophysical, social and other relevant effects of the proposed mining operation.
-It is the result of several activities, which include an environmental risk assessment to determine the main issues and impacts, an impact analysis to predict the nature and extent of the Environmental Effects of the mining operation and the identification of measures to manage such effects within acceptable levels.
+The purpose of the Environmental Impact Statement (EIS) is to document and report the results of the environmental impact assessment process (EIA process).
+The EIA process:

+Identifies, predicts, evaluates and mitigates the biophysical, social and other relevant effects of the proposed mining operation;

+Includes at the outset a screening and scoping process, which identifies and prioritises the main activities and impacts associated with the potential mining operation in order to focus the EIS on the key environmental issues.
+This should include an environmental risk assessment;

+Includes an impact analysis to describe and predict the nature and extent of the Environmental Effects of the mining operation; and

+Identifies measures to manage such effects within acceptable levels, including through the development and preparation of an Environmental Management and Monitoring Plan.

-An applicant or Contractor, as the case may be, shall prepare an Environmental Impact Statement in accordance with this regulation.
+An applicant or Contractor, as the case may be, shall prepare an EIS in accordance with this regulation.

-The Environmental Impact Statement shall be in the form prescribed by the Authority in annex IV to these Regulations and shall be:
+The EIS shall be in the form prescribed by the Authority in annex IV to these Regulations and shall be:

 Inclusive of a prior environmental risk assessment;

-Based on the results of the environmental impact assessment;
+Based on the results of the EIA process;

-In accordance with the objectives and measures of the relevant regional environmental management plan, if any; and
+In accordance with the objectives and measures of the relevant regional environmental management plan; and

-Be prepared in accordance with the applicable Guidelines, Good Industry Practice, Best Available Scientific Evidence and Best Available Techniques.
+Be prepared in accordance with the applicable Guidelines, Good Industry Practice, Best Available Scientific Evidence, Best Environmental Practices and Best Available Techniques.

-Section 2 Pollution control and management of waste
+Section 3 Pollution control and management of waste

-Draft regulation 48
+Regulation 50

 Restriction on Mining Discharges